Interpol Calling starring Charles Korvin

 .

-At the Murico Diamond mine in Angola, Martin Bekker (Alfred Burke) is helping himself to a few of the product.
-To cover his tracks he blows up the mine shaft, killing many employees, and eludes security checks when he's stretchered out.
-Jumping off his stretcher, he flees to South Africa, where Interpol has no jurisdiction.
+To cover his tracks he blows up the mine shaft, killing 30 employees, and jumps from the ambulance taking him to hospital.
+He flees to South Africa, where Interpol has no jurisdiction.

 To Interpol Menu